James-Kni/fzf-nx.nvim/README.md

 # fzf-nx.nvim

-Plugin for using NX within Neovim using fzf-lua.
+Plugin for using NX within Neovim using fzf-lua or Snacks picker.

 ## Installation